psecuresystem/Decentralized-Youtube/README.md

 # Decentralized-Youtube

 This is a project based on Youtube but decentralized.
-People are able to upload videos, view videos and with a little tweaking, like videos.
+People are able to upload videos, view videos and with a little tweaking, like videos and suscribe to channels.
 You can view all your uploaded videos

 ## To startup a local blockchain